UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

-Kernel
+Operating System
 ======

-The Kernel used in SimEng is an emulation of a Linux Kernel, called SimOS.
+The Operating used in SimEng is an emulation of a light-weight Linux Kernel, called SimOS.
 SimOS does not seek to provide the full functionality of a Linux Kernel.
-Instead, it provides the functionality for scheduling processes to available cores, creating of processes, and aids the emulation of system calls by maintaining process states.
+Instead, it provides the functionality for scheduling processes to available cores, the creation of processes, and aids the emulation of system calls by maintaining process states.

 Context Switching & Scheduling
 -------------------------------